2020 deployment of federal forces in the United States: Activities in Seattle

 In advance of the July 4 holiday, CBP sent agents in support of FPS forces to the Henry M. Jackson Federal Building in downtown Seattle.
 CBP deployed 50 total agents that were then distributed among Seattle, WA; Portland, OR; and Washington, D.C.
 State and city officials and the Seattle Police Department were not informed of the activity.
 They did not make any arrests in Seattle.
 DHS sent BORTAC agents and ICE tactical officers to both Seattle and Portland.
 The Washington Post reported on July 20 that the federal agents, sent in anticipation of clashes on Independence Day, had mostly been withdrawn from Seattle.

-On July 23, and unspecified number of CBP agents were sent to an undisclosed location in the Seattle area.
+On July 23, an unspecified number of CBP agents were sent to an undisclosed location in the Seattle area.
 Seattle Mayor Jenny Durkan learned of the deployment from the agency late in the day on July 23, despite an earlier claim from DHS Acting Secretary Chad Wolf, who told her the agency had no plans to send federal agents to the city and that he would inform her of any changes.

 On July 25, thousands of protesters gathered in Seattle (one of several U.S. cities) where demonstrations took place in solidarity with Portland, Oregon after tensions escalated due to the Trump administration's decision to deploy federal agents against the wishes of local officials.
 The federal agents were not a visible presence in the protests, during which city and county police arrested 45 people.

 The following week, the federal security detail sent to Seattle was withdrawn, following continued pressure from local and Washington state officials.